The purpose of leadership in 2 sentences

 Purpose #2: Develop People

-Development today is exponential, things move fast, market and competitors develop, disruption is a buzz-word these years, and the way businesses and public services are executed changes constantly.
+Development today is exponential.
+Things move fast, market and competitors develop, AI is a buzz-word these years, and the way businesses and public services are executed changes constantly.

 There is and will only be one way of dealing with this and staying ahead of that game: To develop people to make them capable of solving tomorrows problems even smarter and in a better way.